Professor of Biostatistics

 Research & Interests

 Dr. Brookmeyer is an elected member of the Institute of Medicine of the National Academy of Sciences.
 He received the American Public Health Association’s Spiegelman Gold Medal for significant contributions to health statistics.
 He is a Fellow of the American Association for the Advancement of Science and of the American Statistical Association.
 Prior to his arrival at UCLA in 2010, Dr. Brookmeyer was Professor of Biostatistics and Director of the Master of Public Health Program at the Johns Hopkins University Bloomberg School of Public Health where he was the recipient of the University’s Stebbins Medal for contributions to educational programs.
-Dr. Brookmeyer was the 2011 Lester Breslow Distinguished Lecturer at UCLA and the 2012 Donna J Brogan Lecturer at Emory University.
+Dr. Brookmeyer was the 2011 Lester Breslow Distinguished Lecturer at UCLA, the 2012 Donna J Brogan Lecturer at Emory University, and the 2014 Norman Breslow Distinguished Lecturer in Biostatistics at the University of Washington.

 Dr. Brookmeyer has served on numerous editorial boards and national scientific panels including the Committee on National Statistics of the National Research Council, the Institute of Medicine Panel on methodological challenges in HIV prevention trials, and the Institute of Medicine Panel to evaluate the President’s Emergency Fund for AIDS Relief (PEPFAR).
 He currently serves on the National Research Council’s Report Review Committee.